ebull2/INDE612_FYP.2/README.md

 First repositery here: https://github.com/ebull2/INDE612_FYP (Had to make a new one as it wasn't in sync')

-**To use all node modules, please install 'express, mongoose, body-parser, puppeteer & nodemon'**
+### To install all dependencies do:

+npm install  nodemon puppeteer mongoose express body-parser bcryptjs jsonwebtoken buffer-shims

 # Unify

 A place to learn  crypto lightly.